jubatus/jubatus/tools/packaging/rpm/README.rst

 RPM Packaging
 =============

-1. On RHEL 6, install the following packages.
+1. On RHEL 6 or 7, install the following packages.

 ::